 Alexander Shevchenko vs. Botic Van de Zandschulp: Prediction and Match Betting Odds | The Astana Open

-In a match slated for Tuesday, Botic Van de Zandschulp (No. 68 in rankings) will face Alexander Shevchenko (No. 86) in the Round of 32 of The Astana Open.
+In a match slated for Wednesday, Botic Van de Zandschulp (No. 68 in rankings) will take on Alexander Shevchenko (No. 86) in the Round of 32 of The Astana Open.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!